 - The carcass quality of slaughter lambs is very good and has a good spreading of fat.
 The sheep are relatively big, ewes weighing 70 – 75 kg.

 Find the complete member list at www.milkgoats.co.za.
 Some of these are listed below.
-Please note that the “Dairy processing” chapter in the Adding value section includes role players from the goat and sheep milk industry.
+Please note that the “Dairy processing” page in the Adding value section includes some role players relevant to the goat and sheep milk industry.

 Associations and standards